nio-blocks/watson/README.md

 ==================

-This block reads a .wav file and sends it through Watson's speech to text API, returning a dictionary of the recognized speech form the audio file, along with alternative interpretations with confidence values.
+This block reads a .wav file and sends it through Watson's speech to text API, returning a dictionary of the recognized speech from the audio file, along with alternative interpretations with confidence values.

 Properties